 What is the difference between a crystal radio and a radio crystal?
 What role did rock crystals play in winning WWII?
 What is the relation between a rock and a crystal, an atom and an ion, and why should I–as a ham radio operator–give a hoot?

-These and other interesting questions will be answered during the presentation titled “Radio Rocks!
+These and other interesting questions were answered during the presentation titled “Radio Rocks!
 A geologist looks under the hood.”
 Please keep visiting this page to see a video of this presentation when it becomes available.